tymyrddin/red-recon/source/docs/dns/certs.md

 Secret applications with little security hiding behind proxies can be exposed, and minimally subdomain enumeration is way faster.

-Note: Wildcard certificates are a single point of failure.
-If we stumble upon the private key while roaming the network, we could intercept the communication flow of ***all*** applications using that same parent domain.

 ## Tools